exakat/exakat-docs/Reference/Rules/Functions/OnlyVariableForReference.rst

   When a method is requesting an argument to be a reference, it cannot be called with a literal value.

 The call must be made with a variable, or any assimilated data container : array, property or `static <https://www.php.net/manual/en/language.oop5.static.php>`_ property.
+Note that PHP may detect this `error <https://www.php.net/error>`_ at linting time, if the method is defined after being called : at that point, PHP will only check the problem during execution.
+This is definitely the case for methods, compared to functions or `static <https://www.php.net/manual/en/language.oop5.static.php>`_ methods.

 .. code-block:: php